-53. Briefing, consultation and display.
+53. Briefing, consultation and display

-- (1) The department of meteorology shall provide briefing or consultation to flight crew members or other flight operations personnel, on request. - (2) The briefing or consultation referred to in subregulation (1) shall refer to supply of the latest available information on existing and expected meteorological conditions along the route to be flown, at the aerodrome of intended landing, alternate aerodromes and other aerodromes as relevant, either to explain and amplify the information contained in the flight documentation or, if so agreed between the department of meteorology and the operator, in lieu of flight documentation. - (3) The meteorological information used for briefing, consultation and display shall include any or all the information listed in regulation 52 (5). - (4) The department of meteorology shall, if the aerodrome meteorological office expresses an opinion on the development of the meteorological conditions at an aerodrome which differs appreciably from the aerodrome forecast included in the flight documentation, inform the flight crew members of the divergence; provided the portion of the briefing dealing with the divergence shall be recorded at the time of briefing and the record shall be made available to the operator. - (5) The department of meteorology shall ensure that the required briefing, consultation, display or flight documentation is provided by the aerodrome meteorological office associated with the aerodrome of departure. - (6) The department of meteorology shall make arrangements to meet the requirements of flight crew members as agreed upon with the operator concerned at an aerodrome where the services referred to in subregulation (5) are not available. - (7) The aerodrome meteorological office associated with the aerodrome of departure shall provide or arrange for the provision of a new briefing, consultation or flight documentation as necessary in exceptional circumstances, such as an undue delay. - (8) The flight crew member or other flight operations personnel for whom briefing, consultation or flight documentation has been requested shall visit the aerodrome meteorological office at the time agreed upon between the aerodrome meteorological office and the operator concerned. - (9) The aerodrome meteorological office shall, where local circumstances at an aerodrome make personal briefing or consultation impracticable, provide those services by telephone or other suitable telecommunications facilities.
+- (1) The department of meteorology shall provide, on request, briefing or consultation to flight crew members or other flight operations personnel. - (2) The department of meteorology shall ascertain that the briefing or consultation referred to in subregulation (1), shall be to supply the latest available information on existing and expected meteorological conditions along the route to be flown, at the aerodrome of intended landing, alternate aerodromes and other aerodromes as relevant, either to explain and amplify the information contained in the flight documentation or, if so agreed between the department of meteorology and the operator, in lieu of flight documentation. - (3) The department of meteorology shall ascertain that meteorological information used for briefing, consultation and display shall include any or all of the information listed in regulation 52 (5).

+- (4) The department of meteorology shall, if the aerodrome meteorological office expresses an opinion on the development of the meteorological conditions at an aerodrome which differs appreciably from the aerodrome forecast included in the flight documentation, inform the flight crew members of the divergence: provided the portion of the briefing dealing with the divergence shall be recorded at the time of briefing and this record shall be made available to the operator. - (5) The department of meteorology shall ascertain that the required briefing, consultation, display or flight documentation shall be provided by the aerodrome meteorological office associated with the aerodrome of departure. - (6) The department of meteorology shall ascertain that arrangements to meet the requirements of flight crew members shall be as agreed upon between the department of meteorology and the operator concerned at an aerodrome where the services referred to in subregulation (5) are not available. - (7) The aerodrome meteorological office associated with the aerodrome of departure shall provide or if that is not practicable, arrange for the provision of a new briefing, consultation or flight documentation as necessary in exceptional circumstances, such as an undue delay. - (8) The department of meteorology shall ascertain that the flight crew member or other flight operations personnel for whom briefing, consultation or flight documentation has been requested shall visit the aerodrome meteorological office at the time agreed upon between the aerodrome meteorological office and the operator concerned. - (9) The aerodrome meteorological office shall, where local circumstances at an aerodrome make personal briefing or consultation impracticable, provide those services by telephone or other suitable telecommunications facilities.

-54. Flight documentation.
+54. Flight documentation